Counting Diversity in Preservation Survey (2017-2018)

 CIC-8: American Railroading (2004-2006)

-Funded by the National Endowment for the Humanities as a collaborative grant to the Committee on Institutional Cooperation (CIC), this grant is providing resources to preserve two significant serials emblematic of American railroading history.
+Funded by the National Endowment for the Humanities as a collaborative grant to the Committee on Institutional Cooperation (now called the Big Ten Academic Alliance), this grant is providing resources to preserve two significant serials emblematic of American railroading history.

 Statewide Preservation Needs Assessment